 A Cambridge University email address for the limited visiting period.

 Use of the Faculty Library and an introduction to the University Library to secure borrowing rights.

 The Faculty assumes that student visitors come to Cambridge to pursue their independent research and therefore does not provide or arrange academic supervision; however, it may be possible to attend lectures, seminars or workshops with the consent of the respective teacher(s).
 Places will be awarded on a very competitive basis and preference will be given to applicants whose work falls within the research expertise of Faculty members.

 A non refundable application fee of £45 should be paid upon application.
-Details of how to do this can be obtained by emailing the Faculty.
-The 2015-2016 fee for student visitors is £500 for a period of one term, up to a maximum of £2000 for 1 year.
-For further information on rates for 2016-2017 please contact the Faculty.
+The fee can be paid via the following link: http://onlinesales.admin.cam.ac.uk/product-catalogue/products/schools-faculties-departments-and-institutions/faculty-of-asian-middle-eastern-studies/bench-fees-faculty-of-asian-middle-eastern-studies.
+The 2016-2017 fee for student visitors is £500 for a period of one term, up to a maximum of £2000 for 1 year.
+This fee is currently under review for 2017-18 visitors.

 An invitation to become a student visitor is given on the understanding that the student visitor will be entirely self-funded (in accordance with Immigration policy).
 An invitation to become a student visitor also does not confer membership of any College, and the Faculty cannot provide accommodation.

 It is the responsibility of the applicant to ensure that compliance with UK immigration/visa requirements is met.
 Please contact the International student team for advice on which visa you should apply for: email@example.com